Outdoor Gear Exchange Charitable Grant Fund

 - Your project will have a tangible, positive impact on our local recreational community.

-- We preferentially support projects that provide infrastructural developments related to trail access or conservation.
-Examples include: Composting outhouses along the Northern Forest Canoe Trail, bridges on Fellowship of the Wheel mountain bike trails, and the establishment of a picnic area on the Mill Trail Property.
+- We preferentially support the non-administrative aspects of projects that provide infrastructural developments related to trail access or conservation.
+Examples include: The construction of composting outhouses along the Northern Forest Canoe Trail, building and maintaining bridges on Fellowship of the Wheel mountain bike trails, and the establishment of a picnic area on the Mill Trail Property.

 - For applicants with an education focus, we seek to fund public/non-profit educational programming that fosters an appreciation for the natural world and/or outdoor recreation.